Land Documents and Titles In Nigeria You Need To Know

 Advertisements

-Depending on the location and intended use of the land, development levy payments may be necessary.
+Development levy payments may be necessary depending on the location and intended use of the land.
 Receipts for such payments demonstrate compliance with local regulations.
 Most of the time, it is usually paid before you start development on the land.

 1. Duplicate Copy of the C of O: It is essential to obtain a duplicate copy of the Certificate of Occupancy from the seller and ensure that it is duly signed and stamped by the appropriate government authority.